UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Switching to fiber internet or using a wired Ethernet connection are the most effective ways to lower latency and improve smart home performance.

-Have you ever been on a crucial video call only for your face to freeze mid-sentence, or watched your character glitch right before a big win?
-If you are wondering what is latency, it is simply the delay before a transfer of data begins following an instruction.
-Many people assume their connection is simply too slow, but the real culprit behind these frustrating delays is often not your overall speed.
+If you have ever watched your character glitch right before a major win or froze mid-sentence on an important video call, you are probably asking yourself: what is latency?
+Simply put, latency is the total delay before a transfer of data begins following a network instruction.
+Many people assume their connection is simply too slow, but the real culprit behind these frustrating delays is often your network’s reaction time, not your overall download speed.
 You might be paying for a premium internet plan, yet still experience lag.
 While bandwidth determines how much data you can move at once, latency dictates how fast that data actually travels to its destination and back.
-In this guide, we will help you diagnose network jitter and troubleshoot your home network so you can enjoy a seamless, responsive online experience.
+In this guide, we will help you diagnose network jitter and troubleshoot your home connection so you can finally enjoy a seamless, responsive online experience.

 An illustration explaining internet latency as reaction time, showing a user, server, and data packets.